AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClientCredentialClient.md

 #### 404

-Client or Tenant not found.
+Client or tenant not found.

 #### 500

 Internal server error.
 ***

-## `Get All Client Credential Clients`
+## `Get all Client Credential Clients`

-Get a list of Client Credential clients from a Tenant.
+Get a list of client credential clients from a tenant.
             Optionally, get a list of requested clients.
-Total number of clients in the Tenant set in the Total-Count header.
+Total number of clients in the tenant set in the Total-Count header.

 ### Request